Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/review-procedure.md

 Assign the source to one or more system layers and/or adjacent-purpose categories.

-State the primary layer, secondary layers, adjacent-purpose category, explicit layers, assumed layers, and layers outside scope.
+State the primary layer, secondary layers, adjacent-purpose category, and explicit layers.
+Then classify required layers as solved, borrowed, externally supplied, assumed, deferred, or not in scope.

 Do not force a source into the full-path stack if it is plainly doing a narrower job.
 Do not excuse a full-path claim by pretending it is narrower than it is.